armory/docs/content/en/borealis/borealis-automate/borealis-gh-action.md

 All this logic is defined in a deployment file that you create and store in GitHub.

-You can also learn about this GitHub action by viewing the [repo](https://github.com/armory/cli-deploy-action).
+You can also learn about this GitHub Action by viewing the [repo](https://github.com/armory/cli-deploy-action).

 ## Prerequisites